Bridging the Gap Between Clients and Consultants

 “He wasn’t there because he was trying to turn it into a business development opportunity,” explains MaryAnn.
 “He was there because he was very interested and heavily engaged.
 That mentality is visible throughout the entire Kforce team.”

-In addition, Kforce further supported MaryAnn in her consultant journey after learning about her discussion with her client’s chairman and CEO about Think Weekends—a personal retreat to reflect on your well-being and make a series of decisions for the upcoming year.
+In addition, Kforce further supported MaryAnn in her business partner journey after learning about her discussion with her client’s chairman and CEO about Think Weekends—a personal retreat to reflect on your well-being and make a series of decisions for the upcoming year.
 MaryAnn immediately fell in love with the concept and decided to give it a try.

 After embarking on a series of Think Weekends for the past 3 years, MaryAnn was asked by the client to present the concept across multiple internal groups and leaders.
 At the same time, Kforce leadership expressed an interest, so Rob Cornwell encouraged MaryAnn to publish a LinkedIn article featuring the concept and the inspiration behind the trip to reach a broader audience.
 “The reason the article is published is because of our Kforce leadership and their support of the concept.”